cloudflare/cloudflare-docs/content/cloudflare-for-platforms/workers-for-platforms/get-started/configuration.md

 You will now upload `customer-worker-1` into your dispatch namespace that you created in step 2.
 This user Worker has a simple `fetch()` handler that sends a `Hello world` response.

 You will use the Cloudflare API to upload the user Worker.
 This will upload the user Worker to a dispatch namespace.
-User Workers must be uploaded via the Cloudflare API, Wrangler does not support this operation.
+User Workers must be uploaded via the Cloudflare API as Wrangler does not support this operation.
 Workers uploaded this way will appear in Account Home > your account > **Workers for Platforms** > your namespace.

 Update the necessary fields and run the following command: